He completed his secondary education at the Pius College in Pécs, graduating in 1945.

 He entered the order on August 14, 1945, in Budapest, and completed his studies in philosophy in Szeged in 1947.
 In February 1949, he defected, hiding under the sleeper car of the Budapest–Basel express train, on top of the batteries.

 Upon completing his university studies, the superior of the Hungarian Jesuits abroad sent him to Toronto, Canada, to study theology.
 There he also began learning English.
 He was ordained a priest on June 19, 1960.
 In 1961, he went to Cleveland, Ohio, for his third probationary year.
-From 1962, he served as secretary to the superior of the Hungarian Province abroad at Fordham University in New York.
+From 1962, he served as secretary to the superior of the Hungarian Province of the Jesuits at Fordham University in New York.
 From 1968 to 1977, he served as superior of the Hungarian Jesuits abroad, but continued to teach.
 In addition to his religious duties, he also carried out significant pastoral work.

 Domestic service locations